VHIOStatUnit/survplot/README.md

 The typical output is a composite figure with:

-- A Kaplan–Meier curve with optional confidence bands and a 50 % reference line
+- A Kaplan–Meier curve with optional confidence bands and median survival reference line
 - An inset table showing HR (95 % CI), p-value, and/or median survival per group
 - A risk table (number at risk / cumulative events) below the curve